fubar2/toolfactory-galaxy-server/README.md

 for the run and looking at the settings for each one to see what can be done.

 To view the form that generated each job, open the toolshed archive or the XML by clicking on it, and select the `rerun` button.
 Edit the form and rerun to create an updated tool.
-The history has previous versions.
+The history has previous versions so work is not entirely lost.
-Change the tool ID to change the tool name.
+Change the tool ID to change the tool name and avoid overwriting previous versions.

 ## Generating your own tools

 Generated tools are installed on build.
-The whole process takes a few seconds.
+The whole process takes a few seconds after the very first one - Conda takes some time on the first run.
+A new tool requiring Conda dependencies will also take time to install those before running the first time.
+After that first run, the tool will run without delay.

 Choose the names thoughtfully and be warned: there are no checks on tool names - any existing installed tool with the same name will be overwritten permanently.
 The history will retain all the generating jobs if you accidentally overwrite a tool.